Zahivc/Bank-Bankruptcy-Predictions/README.md

 Given the limitations of machine learning approaches, our second approach was deep learning, using LSTM to uncover more relationship that could not be considered in machine learning approaches.

+### 5.2.
+LSTM

+LSTM model provides the ability to deal with time sequence data by its feedback connections.
+In order to feed the data into LSTM model.
+We need to reshape the data into three dimensions.
+In our dataset, there are four timesteps each with 22 features.
+Therefore, several data preprocessing steps are required.
+The details are elaborated as below.

+#### 5.2.1.
+Detailed Steps

+##### a.
+Oversampling

+There is always an imbalanced issue in corporate bankruptcy dataset.
+Fortunately, it is proved that the neural network performs well in bankruptcy prediction with equal numbers of examples in the learning phase [1].
+Therefore, the oversampling algorithm - SMOTE was employed to tackle the data imbalance issue.

+##### b.
+Reshape and Normalization

+Reshape the train, validation and test data to 3 demensions – (Observation, Timestep, Feature) to satisfy the model requirements, convert the response variable y to integer and normalize the predictor variable x by MinMaxScaler.

+#### c.
+Model Structure

+1. 4 LSTM layers, with 128, 64, 32, 16 neurons.
+2. Use “relu” as the activation function.
+3. Dense layer with 1 neuron as the output of the model
+4. Dropout rate = 0.5 to avoid overfitting.
+5. Set up the epoch to 4 to avoid overfitting.